codeaffen/codeaffen.org/_posts/2021-09-17-migrate-helm-charts.md

 ---
 layout: post
-title: Helm Charts from ChartMuseum to Redhat Quay in 5 Steps
+title: Helm Charts from ChartMuseum to Red Hat Quay in 5 Steps
 subtitle: How to migrate from repository to registry
-tags: [kubernetes, openshift, helm, chart, repository, redhat, quay, registry]
+tags: [kubernetes, openshift, helm, chart, repository, , quay, registry]
 author: gmzabos
+last-updated: 2022-07-03
 ---

 Imagine the following situation you have an instance of ChartMuseum repository up & running for months now and it does serve Helm Charts.
-You also build up an instance of Redhat Quay in parallel, but it has been solely used for storing container images until now.
+You also build up an instance of Red Hat Quay in parallel, but it has been solely used for storing container images until now.

 ## But why?

-With [Redhat Quay 3.5 (GA)](https://cloud.redhat.com/blog/quay-oci-artifact-support-for-helm-charts){:target="_blank"} it's possible to activate & use OCI Artifact Support for Helm charts, storing now both -container images & Helm Charts- in the same place.
-This and additional features of Redhat Quay made the decision easy to move the existing Helm Charts from ChartMuseum to Redhat Quay.
+With [Red Hat Quay 3.5 (GA)](https://cloud.redhat.com/blog/quay-oci-artifact-support-for-helm-charts){:target="_blank"} it's possible to activate & use OCI Artifact Support for Helm charts, storing now both -container images & Helm Charts- in the same place.
+This and additional features of Red Hat Quay made the decision easy to move the existing Helm Charts from ChartMuseum to Red Hat Quay.

 ### What is ChartMuseum?

 [ChartMuseum](https://github.com/helm/chartmuseum/){:target="_blank"} is an open-source Helm Chart repository server written in Go (Golang).
 Basically it's a HTTP server that serves packaged Helm Charts and an `index.yaml` file, which is an index of all Helm Charts in the repository.

-### What is Redhat Quay?
+### What is Red Hat Quay?

-[Redhat Quay](https://www.redhat.com/en/technologies/cloud-computing/quay){:target="_blank"} is an image registry.
+[Red Hat Quay](https://www.redhat.com/en/technologies/cloud-computing/quay){:target="_blank"} is an image registry.
 It comes with additional, enterprise-ready features (e.g. access control management, logging/auditing, etc.).

 ### Prerequisites